 Beleave's wholly-owned subsidiary BKC is a Licensed Producer.
-BKC became a Licensed Producer on May 18, 2017, when it was issued the license (the "License") for its purpose-built facility located near Hamilton, Ontario (the "Facility").
+BKC became a Licensed Producer on May 18, 2017, when it was issued the license (the "Cultivation License") for its purpose-built facility located near Hamilton, Ontario (the "Facility").

-On June 28, 2017, the Company announced that it had begun cultivation activities at its Facility and, on February 8, 2018, BKC completed the inspection required to obtain its sales license.
-The Company is awaiting final correspondence from the Office of Medical Cannabis ("OMC"), a branch of Health Canada.
+On June 28, 2017, the Company announced that it had begun cultivation activities at its Facility and, on April 13 2018, the Company announced that BKC received its sales license from Health Canada (the "Sales License" and collectively with the Cultivation License, the "License").